-The bank has internal controls with overarching guidelines, routines for processing, mechanisms for incident management, audits and training ■ Bank Norwegian focuses on protecting customer data and safeguarding privacy.
+The bank has internal controls with overarching guidelines, routines for processing, mechanisms for incident management, audits and training

+■ Bank Norwegian focuses on protecting customer data and safeguarding privacy.
 In 2018, the bank revised and adapted its routines to comply with the EU's new data protection requirements.
 During the year, the bank ensured that all routines and processes are in accordance with the updated General Data Protection Regulation (GDPR) that was enforced in the spring of 2018.
 Transparency is important, and customers must be able to obtain information about how to gain access to all data they own and have the right to access under the new rules.

 The bank has internal controls comprising guidelines, routines for processing, mechanisms for incident management, audits and training.
 The Board has adopted guidelines and policies for information security and the processing of personal data.
 These are revised on an annual basis.
 All routines for ensuring adequate handling of personal data and data protection in the event of changes are revised and updated when necessary.
-To ensure that there is necessary expertise and quality in all parts of our operations, all employees must complete multiple GDPR e-learning courses.
-At year end, these courses were conducted for all employees, temporary employees, consultants and others who work for the bank.
-The bank has routines for nonconformity checks and non-conformity reporting.
+To ensure that there is necessary expertise and quality in all parts of our operations, all employees must complete multiple bank.
+The bank has routines for non-conformity checks and non-conformity reporting.